 Application is not required.
 The award is based on a recommendation by a selection committee composed of the Civil Engineering Undergraduate academic advisor and two other members of the teaching staff who are acquainted with third-year Civil Engineering students.
 The selection of the recipient is based on qualities of scholarship, leadership and character.
-In addition to high academic marks, the recipient will also be involved in extracurricular activities to demonstrate the qualities of leadership and character.
-The award is presented at the annual reunion of the Class of 5T6 Civils and is not tenable with any other scholarship of greater value.
+In addition to high academic marks, the recipient will also be involved in extra-curricular activities to demonstrate the qualities of leadership and character.
+The award is presented at the annual reunion of the Class of 5T6 Civils and is not tenable with any other scholarship of greater value with the exception of OSOTF/OTSS awards.
 The first award was made in 1964.